GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 ### Identify your USB microphone device number in python

-In this section, you identify the device number of your USB microphone visible to Python.
-Note that the device numbering for OS sound libraries may not match the device numbering visible to Python apps.
-For this reason, you need to find the microphone device again, this time with a Python utility.
+In this section, you identify the USB microphone by its device number to make it visible to Python.
+The device numbering for OS sound libraries may not match the device numbering visible to Python apps, which is why you need to find the microphone device again, this time with a Python utility.

-1. Within the python virtual environment, execute the following command:
+1. Within the Python virtual environment, execute the following command:

         python3 mic_identify.py

-    The command should output something similar to this - with the example USB microphone being the first entry listed here:
+    The command should output something similar to the following, which lists the example USB microphone in the first entry:

         (0, 'Samson Meteor Mic: USB Audio (hw:2,0)', 2)
         (1, 'dmix', 0)